-As any frazzled commuter will attest, having the option to telecommute—to work remotely home or any other location—is a major perk.
+As any frazzled commuter will attest, having the option to telecommute—to work remotely from home or any other location—is a major perk.

 Not only do you get to skip the daily rush hour commute, but you may also get extra flexibility in your work schedule.
 Need to transport your kids to soccer practice?
 No sweat.
 Have a dentist appointment?
 You’re there.
 Scared of the bug that’s going around the office?
 You’re safe.